 Ancient author: Dio Chrysostom of Prusa, portions of Orations 36, 12, and 72 (link to Greek text and full translation).

-Comments: Below are sections from three different speeches by Dio, a Stoic philosopher and public speaker from Prusa in Bithynia, in which he deals with northern peoples around the Black Sea area.
+Comments: Below are sections from three different speeches by Dio from Prusa in Bithynia.
+Dio was a public speaker and an intellectual most closely aligned with the Stoic sect.
+In these passages, Dio deals with northern peoples around the Black Sea area.

 First of all, ostensibly delivered in his hometown of Prusa in Bithynia, Dio’s speech concerning a visit to Olbia (here designated by its old name of Borysthenes, now near the village of Parutyne, Ukraine) in Scythian territory echoes the ethnographic interests of Herodotos (link).
 Olbia was a very early Greek colony founded by those from the Ionian city of Miletos located on the western coast of Asia Minor (Turkey).
 The opening portion of the speech presented below has Dio describing in some detail his supposed first-hand encounter with the geographical landscape and rivers.
 This leads him into references to the surrounding peoples of Getians and Scythians.
 Then he also deals with the relationship between the Olbians or Borysthenites and their barbarian neighbours, including reference to a Scythian raid further on in the discourse when he begins to address a group of Olbians resting after the assault (on which see the so called Magian myth from that discussion at this link).
 Dio presents the Olbians as Greeks (e.g. the reference to their interests in Homer) but also Greeks who have adopted some Scythian ways, in particular adopting the dress of the black-cloaks.
 Their Greek language is noticeably different, however.
 He also refers to acculturation to Greek pederasty on the part of the Scythians.
 So this provides glimpses into Dio’s imagination about ethnic interactions north of the Black Sea, opposite his hometown of Prusa.